agera-sdk/agera/docs/application-descriptor.md

 Installation files can be added to the descriptor using glob patterns, specifying paths to include and exclude.

-Each entry in the `include` and `exclude` arrays is allowed to be in either of the following forms:
+Each entry in the `include` and `exclude` arrays is allowed to be a glob pattern.

-- A string resolving to a file path.
-- A string resolving to a directory path — from which files are recursively copied to the application installation directory.

 <!--